 You’re right for looking into Fenix products; the company is well-reviewed with a reputation for high-quality flashlights.

 For the best deal, however, you need more than just a good brand.
 You need features that suit your unique needs.
-To help you navigate through the many products the company has placed on the market, we’ve reviewed the best Fenix flashlights.
+To help you navigate through the many products the company has placed on the market, we’ve reviewed the Best Small Fenix Flashlights.

-Picking the best Fenix unit was no easy task due to their exceptional quality.
-That said, after much research, the Fenix UC35 V2.0 emerged as our favorite.
+Picking the best small Fenix unit was no easy task due to the exceptional quality Fenix lights have across the board.
+That said, after much research, the emerged as our favorite.

 - Best Fenix Right-Angle Light: Fenix LD15R